LaniakeaS/MSB/README.md

     > > 2.
 Copy the content and paste it to your File Explorer.
     > > 3.
 Copy and replace all files in MHW/remote/ to the folder that you just opened by last step.
 * **Warning:**
-    > It only worked on STEAM platform.
+    > It's only work on STEAM platform.